 River Park public safety and reliability tree maintenance effort

-SMUD and its tree contractors routinely conduct what is called vegetation management patrols, inspection and work to clear trees and branches close to or in danger of encroaching on SMUD power poles, wires and equipment.'
+SMUD and its tree contractors routinely conduct what is called vegetation management patrols, inspections and work to clear trees and branches close to or in danger of encroaching on SMUD power poles, wires and equipment.

-Starting November 19, SMUD is increasing its vegetation management efforts in River Park and two nearby areas, as the tree canopy is overly mature, and has become a public safety, electrical safety and a reliability concern.
+In November 2018, SMUD began increasing its vegetation management efforts in River Park and two nearby areas, as portions of the tree canopy are overly mature, and have become a public safety, electrical safety< and a reliability concern.

-Since last July, SMUD arborists and planning staff have prepared for this effort by meeting with each customer and explaining the initiative, discussing each tree and the need to prune or remove, and then obtaining each customer’s approval for the pruning or removals.
+Since July 2018, SMUD arborists and planning staff have prepared for this effort by coordinating with Sacramento City Urban Forestry Arborists, and meeting with each customer to explain the initiative, discuss each tree and the reasons for pruning or removing them, and obtain each customer’s approval for the proposed work.